amkhlv/HdT/README.md

     Scroll Right Fast                         Shift-l
     Zoom In                                   .                   ⊕
     Zoom Out                                  ,                   ⊖
-    Go back after link jump                   b                   ↩ Enter search term                         /
+    Go back after jump                        b                   ↩
+    Enter search term                         /
-    Look for matches on next pages            Ctrl-n Look for matches on previous pages        Ctrl-p Toggle highlight of search matches        F1
+    Look for matches on next pages            Ctrl-n              𝒩 Look for matches on previous pages        Ctrl-p              𝒫 Toggle highlight of search matches        F1
     Go to page                                g                   go
-    Extract text on this page                 t                   txt Copy path to filename.pdf to clipboard    c
+    Extract text on this page                 t                   T Copy path to filename.pdf to clipboard    c
     Copy path to filename.d to clipboard      d
     -- see [Scribble over with Inkscape] ↓↓↓